sotm-asia/sotm-asia-2024-website/call4proposal/index.md

 ## Community and Foundation

 Want to recount your experiences while building a community?
-Or talk about the vision of OSMF?
-Or maybe discuss the strategy of the Board?
 Then this is the right track for you.
 Reflections on community diversity and questions on etiquette are also suitable.
-Other possible topics include why to become an OSMF member, working group experiences, and everything related to OSMF and the OSM communities.
+Other possible topics include why to become an OSM member, working group experiences, and everything related to OSM communities.

 ## Mapping